 Throughout our history, there has been a love-hate relationship with drink.
 It seems unfair to send students off to college without at least some basic guidelines.
 A few simple precautions may help even the best students to enjoy and benefit more fully from their college experiences.

-Dr. Dwight Heath is Research Professor Emeritus of Anthropology at Brown University.
+Dr. Dwight Heath is Research Professor Emeritus of Anthropology at Brown.
 He is the world’s leading anthropological authority on drinking.
 His suggestion is a proven way to reduce underage alcohol abuse.

 VI.
 Lower the Drinking Age